 In Australia, there is time available to decide without pressure, and time to allow for complete healing as necessary.
 Having this time available helps to increase long-term success rates in many dental procedures.

 Another significant factor to consider is the possibility of something going wrong after the procedure.
 Your local dentist is just a short car-trip away, flying overseas due to a lost filling, loose implant screw or chipped tooth isn’t realistically achievable.
 We have seen cases where the implants used overseas are not licensed for use in Australia – this makes it very challenging when trying to repair or replace parts as they can’t be easily replaced.
 This is unfortunately a common scenario, that is both time consuming and expensive.

 Australia has multiple complaint handling systems for those who are unhappy with any treatment that has been provided locally.
 In these cases, the first step should always be to return to the original provider to discuss it with them directly.
 A second opinion may also be worthwhile.
 Where cases are not resolved, there are multiple regulatory systems to handle cases and ensure the safety of the public.
 There is also the assurance that every practising dental practitioner in Australia must be fully insured.
 Do you think a similar system would be available overseas?

 As far as health safety standards go, the regulations in Australia are amongst the most stringent in the world.
-There question has been posed elsewhere, and it sums things up rather well – if you wouldn’t drink the water there, would you really go there for surgery?
+The question that has been posed elsewhere, and it sums things up rather well is – if you wouldn’t drink the water there, would you really go there for surgery?

 Have you already been overseas and need some revision, or something has gone wrong after you get back?